The Ones behind the Music

-A native of Littleton, CO, Garner recently completed his 10th season as a member of the Dallas Opera Orchestra.
+A native of Littleton, CO, Garner has been a member of the Dallas Opera Orchestra viola section since 2008.
 He is also a regular extra violist with the Fort Worth Symphony.
-Previous positions include associate principal viola of the Colorado Springs Philharmonic, and principal of the Midland/Odessa Symphony and Abilene Philharmonic.
-During two recent summer seasons, Garner participated in the Crested Butte Music Festival.
+Previous positions include associate principal viola of the Colorado Springs Philharmonic, and principal of the West Texas Symphony and Abilene Philharmonic.
+While playing with the West Texas Symphony, he was also the violist in the Permian Basin String Quartet.
+Additionally, Garner participated in the Crested Butte Music Festival during the summers of 2015-16.
 He received undergraduate degrees in viola performance and music education from the University of Colorado at Boulder, and a Master of Music from the University of Southern California.

 Hadeka is currently a member of the Buffalo Philharmonic Orchestra.
 Prior to that, she held the position of associate principal horn in the Omaha Symphony.
 She is a former member of the New Mexico Philharmonic, Tucson Symphony, Santa Fe Symphony, and Louisiana Philharmonic.
 She has also performed with the Dallas Symphony, San Antonio Symphony, Rochester Philharmonic, and New World Symphony.
 In 2008, she was the University Division Concerto Competition winner at the Northeast Horn Workshop.
 In addition to performing, Hadeka has taught at Loyola University in New Orleans and the University of Nebraska in Omaha.
 She has attended summer festivals including Lake George, Sarasota, Aspen, Spoleto, and Lucerne Festival Academy.
 In 2016 she was the Library Apprentice at the Santa Fe Opera.
 She completed her bachelor’s degree at the Eastman School of Music and her master’s at Southern Methodist University under Gregory Hustis.